 While the Huntsville headquarters was the primary focus, Intergraph wanted to ensure that the approaches utilized could be repeated for multiple other facilities around the globe.
 To that end, the process had to be executed using infrastructure-as-code techniques to ensure that deployments were repeatable and could be managed in the future as code.
 Appropriate permissions needed to be applied to the deployed environment to ensure that only specific staff could modify the deployed network infrastructure resources.

 An additional challenge was the diversity of product groups and technologies used internally, as Intergraph relies on multiple Microsoft and non-Microsoft technologies, all of which required the same level of support from the cloud environment.
-This meant supporting multiple flavors of Linux (RedHat, CentOS, Debian), Windows Server (2008 R2 – 2016, with plans for 2019), and Windows client (Windows 7 – 10).
-Database servers were also migrated, including MySQL, PostgreSQL, Oracle, and SQL Server (2008 R2 – 2016).
+This meant supporting multiple flavors of Linux (RedHat, CentOS, Debian), Windows Server (2008 R2 – 2016, with plans for 2019), and Windows client (Windows 7 – 10) rehosted from on-premise to Azure.
+Database servers were also migrated and rehosted, including MySQL, PostgreSQL, Oracle, and SQL Server (2008 R2 – 2016).
 Wintellect worked with Intergraph’s teams to help them understand how to create and support these environments in Azure, how to network them to existing on-premises environments, and how to optimize these environments to maximize performance and minimize costs.

 Wintellect worked with the Intergraph team to consolidate subscriptions, provide connectivity to Azure Locations in three locations around the United States, and provide isolation for individual products while at the same time scaling to Intergraph’s needs.